swcarpentry/good-enough-practices-in-scientific-computing/index.md

 and something else should be used for management.

 The figure below provides a concrete example of how a simple project might be organized following these rules.
-FIXME: the documentation above suggests `README` in the main project directory, not in the `data` subdirectory.
-If anything, I would expect it in the `doc/` folder, or there could be two, with a detailed one in the data folder...
-The `README.txt` file provides documentation for this project giving an overview of the scripts, installation, and processing steps.
+The root directory contains a `README` file that provides an overview of the project as a whole and a `CITATION` file that explains how to reference it.
-The `data` directory contains a single CSV file with tabular data on bird counts.
-(Machine-readable metadata could also be included here).
+The `data` directory contains a single CSV file with tabular data on bird counts (machine-readable metadata could also be included here).
 The `src` directory contains `sightings_analysis.py`, a Python file containing functions to summarize the tabular data, and a controller script `runall.py` that loads the data table, applies functions imported from `sightings_analysis.py`, and saves a table of summarized results in the `results` directory.

-The `bin` directory is empty,
-since this project does not rely on any compiled software.
+This project doesn't have a `bin` directory, since it does not rely on any compiled software.
 The `doc` directory contains two text files written in Markdown, one containing a running lab notebook describing various ideas for the project and how these were implemented and the other containing a running draft of a manuscript describing the project findings.

 ~~~
 .
-|-- README.txt
+|-- CITATION
-|-- bin/
+|-- README
 |-- data/
-|   |-- birds_count_table.csv
+|   \-- birds_count_table.csv
 |-- doc/
 |   |-- notebook.md
-|   |-- manuscript.md
+|   \-- manuscript.md
 |-- results/
-|   |-- summarized_results.csv
+|   \-- summarized_results.csv
 |-- src/
 |   |-- sightings_analysis.py
-|   |-- runall.py
+|   \-- runall.py
 ~~~

 ## Version Control

 Keeping track of changes that you or your collaborators make to data, software, and manuscripts is a critical part of research.
-Version control systems keep track of what has changed in a file, and when and who made the change.
+Version control systems keep track of what has changed in a file when, and who made the change.
 These changes are often synchronized to a central server so that many users can track the same set of files.

 Version control aids *reproducibility* by allowing you to reference or retrieve a specific version of the entire project.